aliufukyaman/fire_and_smoke_detection_vlm/README.md

 From these datasets, I selected 1000 images containing fire and smoke and 1000 images without fire and smoke.
 I divided the data into training (80%), validation (10%), and test (10%) sets, which corresponds to **1600** training images, **200** validation images, and **200** test images.
 (I’ve also included this dataset in the repository.)

 ### Approaches & Fine-Tuning
-Before fine-tuning the Blip model, I tried different approaches.
+Before fine-tuning the Blip model, I tried different approaches to increase the accuracy of Fire and Smoke classification..

 #### Blip Model:
 The Blip model generates a caption for a given *image*.
 My approach was to search for *specific keywords* within the generated captions.
 After extensive testing, I determined the following keywords to be the most relevant: